Executive Director: Gwen Vekved

 This unique initiative is set up to increase awareness and prevention of FASD in NW Alberta.
 The Prevention Facilitator is available to educate front line workers about the various aspects of FASD, and to participate in the FASD Prevention Conversation; to appropriately engage women about the use of alcohol during pregnancy within a shame-free framework.
 Please contact Grace or Leanne for small or large group learning sessions.

-Jen plays a crucial role in providing information, referrals and access to services for clients who have been diagnosed or are suspected of Fetal Alcohol Spectrum Disorder (FASD).
+This position plays a crucial role in providing information, referrals and access to services for clients who have been diagnosed or are suspected of Fetal Alcohol Spectrum Disorder (FASD).
 This role works closely with the Northwest FASD Diagnostic team and the clients and families involved in the diagnostic process, connecting families to supports within their specific communities.
-If you have questions about community supports or services for individuals which are suspected or diagnosed please contact Jen.
+If you have questions about community supports or services for individuals which are suspected or diagnosed please contact the Network.